Michael-okojie/lannister-pay/README.md

 -   `cp .env.example .env` to create a **.env** file for environment variables
 -   Update the .env file with the respective environment variables
 -   `npm run dev` to start development server
--   On postman/postwoman/insomnia/etc, run the server endpoints, `http://localhost:8080/api/v1/...`
+-   On postman/postwoman/insomnia/etc, run the server endpoints, `http://localhost:8080/...`
+- using the staging server on heroku `https://lannister-pay.herokuapp.com/...`
 #### Using docker

 -   Build the application by running the following command